Vvxzv/FarmersTFC/README.md

 5. Added decaying food block replace food block of Farmer's Delight.
 6. Fertilization on Rich Soil Farmland will result in nutrient addition.
 7. Dog Food and Horse Feed can be used on corresponding animal.
-8. Farmer's Delight Stove is a heat source.
+8. Farmer's Delight Stove is a tfc heat source.

 ### Added KubeJS compat (Decaying block registry)
 ```JavaScript